HarwinBorger/SpaceDocumentation/docs/README.md

 - Everything is build with one common size factor called a 'space unit'.
 Which combines typography and grid vertical alignments perfectly.

 ## Recommended to use
 - Space Framework is build on top of Foundation.
-However we made SpaceFramework to work without Foundation as well, but full power can be unlocked by combining them. (https://foundation.zurb.com/)
+However the SpaceFramework works also standalone. (https://foundation.zurb.com/)

 ## Installation